InnuendoPi/Brautomat32/docs/en/Maischeplan/rez.md

 ### Import mash plan

-The selected mash plan is deleted from the flash memory.\
 The Brautomat can import brewing recipes from the following sources:

 * kleinerBrauhelfer2 (from version 2.5 export type Brautomat)